wp-plugins/custom-content-by-country/readme.txt

 * Add option to remove the ip2nations data from the database.
 * Add option to add custom CSS directly for the SPANs that are printed.

+= 2.8 =

+* FIXED: Call time by reference errors.
+* ADDED: data-detected-country field to the HTML spans that are generated so you can see the exact country code being detected each time.

 = 2.7 =